vanGoghhh/tp/docs/DeveloperGuide.md

    1. Download the jar file and copy into an empty folder

    1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
-The window size may not be optimum.

-1. Saving window preferences

-   1. Resize the window to an optimum size.
-Move the window to a different location.
-Close the window.

-   1. Re-launch the app by double-clicking the jar file.<br>
-       Expected: The most recent window size and location is retained.
+The window size should be fixed and non-adjustable.

 1. _{ more test cases …​ }_